About Everest Base Camp Trek 14 Days | EBC Trekking Itinerary - Cost 2024-2025

 Everest Base Camp Trek: Most Difficult Part

-How hard is it to trek to Mt Everest Base Camp Trek 2023/24?
+How hard is it to trek to Mt Everest Base Camp Trek 2024,2025, 2026?

-As already mentioned, the difficulty in the Everest Base Camp is challenging.
+As already mentioned, the difficulty in the Everest Base Camp is high altitude.
 The path can get a bit rugged and hard in some sections needing you to stroll an average of 6-7 hours each day.
 Also, the rising altitude can create problems with breathing and ultimately altitude sickness.
 All in all, Everest Base Camp Trek is hard for beginner-level trekkers and moderate for trekkers who have great experience in trekking.

 As the saying goes, “When the going gets tough, the tough gets going.”
 Just like that, with strong willpower, good health, and physical fitness you can complete the trek with little to no complications.
 The EBC Trek package itinerary should also be professionally designed like 14 Days Everest Base Camp Trek by the Himalayan Asia Treks and Expedition P Ltd.